steven-hillis/steven-hillis.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Thanks for visiting my website.
-Here's some stuff about me:
+Here's some stuff about me.

 Living in Denver.
 Previously Pittsburgh, Cape Girardeau, and St Louis.
 Married, two cats, no kids; interested in computers, language, and economics.